Teaching

 Data Science

-In Spring 2021, I will be teaching a new Machine Learning course at the University of Alabama
+In the Spring semesters (2021, 2022, 2023, 2024), I have taught my Machine Learning course at the University of Alabama

-In January 2021, I planned to give invited lectures at the 4th International Deep Learning School (DeepLearn2021) in Milan, Italy which got postponed to Summer 2021 (and moved to Las Palmas de Gran Canaria)
+In January 2021, I planned to give invited lectures at the 4th International Deep Learning School (DeepLearn2021) in Milan, Italy which got postponed to Summer 2021 and moved to Las Palmas de Gran Canaria.

 In 2019, I presented lectures at the 3rd International Summer School of Deep Learning (DeepLearn2019) in Warsaw, Poland.